Sammy-is-a-dude/WHSTechNotes/journal.md

 # May 5, 2025

 100 people would lose to a gorilla because a gorilla is more powerful and I doubt 100 people are willing to work together.

+# May 12, 2025

+I think iyt's dangerous it's very dangerous and not a joke.
+Sticking things where they don't belong can be a hazered if its flamable.
+It can also damge the chromebook which is school property.